cs3110/textbook/interp/simpl_frontend.md

-# Example: A Front-End for SimPL
+# A Front-End for SimPL

 As a demonstration of lexing and parsing, we'll now develop a front end for SimPL using ocamllex and menhir.